Whitehorse: Language

 As a federal territory, the Yukon is officially bilingual in English and French.
 In 2011, 84.3% of the residents of Whitehorse declared English as their only mother tongue, while 4.6% reported French as their only mother tongue, and 9.7% of the population reported a non-official language as their mother tongue.
 According to the 2011 census the most spoken non-official language in Whitehorse was German, followed by Tagalog, Spanish, Chinese and Dutch.

+The 2021 census shows 82.3% of Whitehorse residents declaring English as their mother tongue, 6.1% French, and 14.4% another language.
+The largest non-official language groups were Tagalog (3.6%), German (2% including Swiss German), and Punjabi (1.3%).

 Religion

 According to the 2021 census, religious groups in Whitehorse included: